|

 and she includes the accelerated widespread extinction of many species

-ecologies surrounding prior and near-present species extinguishing events.
-The author received the
+during our present time.
+Kolbert also describes prehistoric and historic ecologies surrounding prior and near-present species extinguishing events.
+The author received the Pulitzer Prize for General Non-Fiction for the book in 2015.

-target audience is the
+The target audience is the general reader, and scientific descriptions

 are rendered in understandable prose for the lay reader.
 The clear